FJD-CEPH/aCNViewer/README.md

 * `GW6_DIR` refers to the folder where [gw6.tar.gz](http://www.openbioinformatics.org/penncnv/download/gw6.tar.gz) has been uncompressed into.
 This archive contains different programs and files necessary to process Affymetrix SNP array
 * <a id="lohToPlot"></a>`LOH_TO_PLOT`: histogram option for LOH plotting.
 Values should be one of "cn-LOH" for plotting cn-LOH only, "LOH" for LOH only or "both" for cn-LOH and LOH.
 The default value is "cn-LOH"
 * <a id="rColorFile"></a> `RCOLOR_FILE`: colors in histograms (section "[histogram]".
 If defined, should contain exactly 10 colors [one per line] corresponding to CNV values in the following order: "&le; -4", "-3", "-2", "-1", "1", "2", "3", "4", "5", "&ge; 6"), dendrograms (section "[group]".
 If defined, should contain at least the same number of colors than the number of distinct values for the phenotypic / clinical feature of interest) and heatmaps (sections "[chr]" [if defined, should contain 22 colors corresponding to chromosomes 1 to 22], "[group]" and "[heatmap]" [if defined, should contain 10 colors [one per line] corresponding to CNV values in the following order: "0", "1", "2", "3", "4", "5", "6", "7", "8", "&ge; 9"]) can be redefined in that file.
 An example can be found [here](/img/rColor.txt).

-==**Here is an example:**==

-`python aCNViewer.py -f aCNViewer_TEST_DATA/snpArrays250k_sty/ -c aCNViewer_TEST_DATA/snpArrays250k_sty/hg18.chrom.sizes -t OUTPUT_DIR --histogram 1 -C aCNViewer_TEST_DATA/snpArrays250k_sty/centro.txt -w 2000000 -b BIN_DIR --gcFile aCNViewer_TEST_DATA/snpArrays250k_sty/GC_Affy250k.txt --platform Affy250k_sty -l aCNViewer_TEST_DATA/snpArrays250k_sty/LibFiles/ --gw6Dir aCNViewer_TEST_DATA/snpArrays250k_sty/gw6/`

-If ASCAT is not installed and if you want to install it into a custom folder, please add the following option to the previous command line: `--rLibDir RLIB`

-Compare `OUTPUT_DIR2/lrr_baf.segments_merged_hist_2000000nt.png` with `aCNViewer_TEST_DATA/snpArrays250k_sty/expectedResults/test1/lrr_baf.segments_merged_hist_2000000nt.png`.

-Please note that while generating the histogram, the following files are created as well:
-* `*_10pc_ploidy.txt` is a matrix of segments of 10% chromosomal length for all samples.
-The last column indicates the calculated ploidy which corresponds to the most frequent ploidy
-* `*_samples.txt` contains, for each segment, the percentage of samples belonging to each CNV key value and the list of these samples

 ####Illumina